2022 FIFA World Cup Group E

 Matches in Group E of the 2022 FIFA World Cup took place from 23 November to 1 December 2022.
 The group consisted of Spain, Costa Rica, Germany, and Japan.
 The top two teams, Japan and Spain, advanced to the round of 16.
-Japan became the third ever and the first Asian team to win a World Cup group since themselves in Group H and South Korea in Group D, both in the 2002 edition, a tournament both countries co-hosted.
-Germany was eliminated in the group stage for the second consecutive tournament after going out as defending champions in 2018.
-This was the second time the reigning world champions were eliminated in the group stage of the two subsequent tournaments, following Italy, who was eliminated in the following two group stages after winning the 2006 edition.
+Japan became the third ever Asian team to win a World Cup group.
+Germany was eliminated in the group stage for the second consecutive tournament.